MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-L03-inference-1cat.md

 \vspace{0.3in}

-4. **Can theory-based methods be used to analyze these data?
+4. **Will theory-based methods give the sample results as simulation based methods?
 Explain your answer.**

 \vspace{0.6in}